google/flax/docs/flip/1009-optimizer-api.md

 from exhaustive and ideally we would instead use JAX optimizers from a dedicated PyPi package.

-Deepmind's [Optax] library is such a dedicated package that already implements a choice of interesting optimizers and it also provides a framework to compose new optimizers from reusable gradient transformations.
+DeepMind already has a dedicated library — [Optax] — that implements a wide range of interesting optimizers and provides a framework to compose new optimizers from reusable gradient transformations.

 [Optax]: https://github.com/deepmind/optax